valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.ltex-ls.languageToolHttpServerUri`

 If set to a non-empty string, LTeX will not use the bundled, built-in version of LanguageTool.
 Instead, LTeX will connect to an external [LanguageTool HTTP server](http://wiki.languagetool.org/http-server).
 Set this setting to the root URI of the server, and do not append `v2/check` or similar.
-Note that in this mode, the settings [`ltex.dictionary`](settings.html#ltexdictionary) and `ltex.additionalRules` will not take any effect, and the `Add to dictionary` quick fix will not appear.
+Note that in this mode, the settings [`ltex.dictionary`](settings.html#ltexdictionary), [`ltex.additionalRules.languageModel`](settings.html#ltexadditionalruleslanguagemodel), [`ltex.additionalRules.neuralNetworkModel`](settings.html#ltexadditionalrulesneuralnetworkmodel), and [`ltex.additionalRules.word2VecModel`](settings.html#ltexadditionalrulesword2vecmodel) will not take any effect, and the `Add to dictionary` quick fix will not appear.

 *Type:* `string`